 Next, we examine how well the different attentiveness scales do at reducing noise in a non-experimental setting when question wordings require close reading, again following Berinsky, Margolis, and Sances (2014).
-For the last four decades, the ANES has asked a series of three questions on economic liberalism.
-For two of the questions, a low response (1) represents a liberal position while a high response indicates a position position (7).
+For the last four decades, the ANES has asked a series of three questions on economic liberalism (see Online Appendix C).
+For two of the questions, a low response (1) represents a liberal position while a high response indicates a conservative position (7).
 On the third question, the scale is reversed.

 In Figure 2, we examine the difference in a) the correlation between the reverse-item scale and the one of the two like-coded scales (which should be negative) and b) the correlation between the two like-coded scales (which should be positive).
 If respondents are paying attention, the correlation between the same-coded scales should be around .5 and the correlation between the reversed scale should be around -0.5, producing a difference of -1.
-This is exactly what we observe in the upper left panel of the graph.
-Using the attentiveness scale with all eight items, there is virtually no difference in the correlations of flipped and non-flipped ANES scales among respondents in the lowest quintile of attentiveness.
-After a large difference between the bottom and second quintiles of attentiveness (0.01 versus -0.52), the middle 60% of the attentiveness range looks similar to one another, whereas those in the top 20% in the attentiveness range has a differenced correlation of -0.92.
+This is exactly what we observe when using the attentiveness scale with all eight items (upper-left panel).
+Here, we find virtually no difference in the correlations of flipped and non-flipped ANES scales among respondents in the lowest quintile of attentiveness.
+After a large difference between the bottom and second quintiles of attentiveness (0.01 versus -0.52), the middle 60% of the attentiveness range (second, third, and fourth points) looks similar to one another, whereas those in the top 20% in the attentiveness range has a differenced correlation of -0.92.
 Unlike the framing experiment in which respondents in the top 80% of the sample all responded similarly to the experimental stimulus, the most attentive people in sample were the most responsive to the relatively long survey questions and subtle change in response options.
 In other words, for the ANES questions attentiveness matters at both the top and the bottom of the scale.

-$^{6}$ The magnitude of the treatment effects varies between 0.29 (second quintile) and 0.38 (fourth quintile).
+&lt;sup>8The magnitude of the treatment effects varies between 0.29 (second quintile) and 0.38 (fourth quintile).

-Figure 2: Attentiveness plays a role in non-experimental data collection job distinguishing among people at the top end of the attentiveness range rather than the bottom, while the four-item scale made up of only grid items (bottom left) does a good job identifying the least attentive respondents but has a more difficult time distinguishing respondents at the top end of the attentiveness spectrum.
+Again, the four-item scale made up of only stand-alone Screeners (top right) does a better job distinguishing among people at the top end of the attentiveness range rather than the bottom, while the four-item scale made up of only grid items (bottom left) does a good job identifying the least attentive respondents but has a more difficult time distinguishing respondents at the top end of the attentiveness spectrum.
 And, again, the four-item mixed attention scale looks quite similar to the eight-item scale, successfully distinguishing between inattentive respondents in the bottom quintile and the rest of the sample.
 These results indicate that the mixed scale with only four items performs nearly as well as the full scale at detecting inattentive respondents on the ANES scales.